 The City of St. Albert's Idle-Free Bylaw 16/2007 was first approved in 2008 and updated in 2018 to reduce idling of parked vehicles and help educate residents about how they can impact air quality in their community.

-Consider this: If all Canadians avoided idling for five minutes every day, we could prevent more than 2 million tonnes of carbon dioxide from entering our environment.
-That's like taking 350,000 cars off the road!
+Consider this: if Canadians avoided idling for three minutes every day, we could prevent more than one million tonnes of carbon dioxide from entering our environment over the year.
+That's like taking 340,000 cars off the road!

 Here are a few things you can do to reduce idling:

-- Turn your engine off after 60 seconds of idling, except in traffic.
+- If you are stopped for more than 60 seconds - turn your engine off (except in traffic).
 For example, turn your vehicle off when doing things such as: dropping off or waiting for a passenger, waiting in drive-thru lineups or running into the convenience store or bank.

 Talk to your family, friends and neighbours about the benefits of being idle-free.
-Encourage them to join you in saving money, protecting the environment and clearing the air we breathe!
+Encourage them to join you in saving money, protecting the environment and care about the air we breathe!